ESMCI/cime/doc/source/users_guide/introduction-and-overview.rst

    :widths: 200, 300

    "README, etc.", "typical top-level directory content."
-   "components/", "source code for all of the full models."
+   "components/", "source code for all of the active models."
    "cime/", "All of CIME code"

 CIME's content is split in to several subdirectories: